 Tom caught a bad cold on the plane, which has been improving rapidly over the past 24 hours.
 He took cough medicine with codeine at night, which helps for about three hours, and an antihistamine every 12 hours.
 With us both suffering from severe lack of sleep from the nine-hour time difference, more than anything, we both needed a good night’s sleep.

 As was the case when we arrived in Minnesota, it took three or four nights until we finally got the sleep we needed.
 Last night, three nights after our arrival, we were each able to sleep for eight hours.
-Today, now at almost 2:00 pm, 1400 hrs, we both feel a little like taking a nap, which, when done here today, we may do.
+Today, at almost 2:00 pm, 1400 hrs, we both feel a little like taking a nap, which we may do when done here today.
 I am not one for naps, but the past few days, it’s been tempting.